List of Arifureta characters: Antagonists

 The supreme commander of the demons' army.
 He has conquered two of the Great Labyrinths, firmly believe himself to be the Chosen Apostle of his God (in reality Ehit) and continues to follow him, determined to do his bidding and wage war against the humans.
 Freid is a recurrent opponent of Hajime and his party, but always fails to defeat them and in every encounter has been forced to retreat.
-He later kidnaps Myu and Remia and tries to use them as hostages against Hajime.
+He later kidnaps Myu, Remia and Hajime's classmates and tries to use them as hostages against Hajime.
+In the final battle, he and his dragon mount Uranos are destroyed by Tio.